Apply online at the link below:

-To be considered for admission, an applicant must hold a bachelor's degree from an accredited college or university.
-He/she must submit the following:
+To be considered for admission into the Creative Nonfiction program, an applicant must hold a bachelor's degree from an accredited college or university.

-● A completed application form and a nonrefundable $60 application fee in the form of a check made payable to Goucher College.
+- A completed application and a nonrefundable $75 application fee made payable to Goucher College.

-● Official transcripts of all undergraduate and graduate work sent directly by the institution to the Welch Center for Graduate and Professional Studies, or by including official transcripts in the institution's sealed envelope with his/her application.
+- Official transcripts of all undergraduate and graduate work sent directly by the institution to the Welch Center for Graduate and Professional Studies.
+Official transcripts may also be included with the application, but only if they are in the institution's sealed envelope.

 Application materials should be forwarded to: